 A couple of things:

-- Say you’re sorry: Don’t get passive agressive with things like “I’m sorry you are having problems,” simply apologize personally.
-It may not be your fault, but don’t risk making customers angier with a bad opening line.
+- Say you’re sorry: Don’t get passive-agressive with things like “I’m sorry you are having problems,” simply apologize personally.
+It may not be your fault, but don’t risk making customers more upset with a bad opening line.

 - Get specific and enthusiastic: Find out what they don’t like about your product/service, find out what they do like and how they are currently using it.
-Show that you are unhappy that they are unhappy, and affirm their belief that someone on your team is just as upset about this situation as they are!
+Affirm that you will do everything you can to fix their problem.

-With a bit of adjustment, you can be on your way to a simple, yet far superior response:
+With a bit of adjustment, you can be on your way to a better response:

 Situation #2 — A customer wants a refund

-As noted above, if a customer is looking for a refund or to cancel their account with you, it’s past the “Event Horizon” of getting them back, you’re only job now is to make their departure as easy as possible to ensure no more friction.
+As noted above, if a customer is looking for a refund or to cancel their account with you, it’s past the “Event Horizon” of getting them back.
+You’re only job now is to make their departure as easy as possible.

 In other words, don’t do this:

-- More work?: They are trying to cancel their account and you are asking them to go back and complete more steps?
+- No extra work — They are trying to cancel their account and you are asking them to go back and complete more steps?
 Leave on friction-less terms — do it for them and let them know that you’ve taken care of everything.

 With these tweaks, you should have something much more appropriate:

-- Let me know in the comments what you thought of these methods for improving your email support.
+Let me know in the comments what you thought of these methods for improving your email support.
 Are you going to implement any of them yourself?
+And if you haven’t already, head on over and read Chase’s full guide on Writing Better Customer Service Emails, you’ll be glad you did (and so will your customers).